CodeWithKyrian/transformers-php/docs/introduction.md

 You can see how similar it is across languages, making it easier if you're switching between them or learning a new one.

-## What Transformers PHP is Not
+## What TransformersPHP is Not

-While the original HuggingFace Transformers library in Python is a versatile tool supporting both the training of machine learning models and inference (using models to make predictions), Transformers PHP allows only inference.
-This means that you cannot train new models from scratch, or fine-tune pretrained models using Transformers PHP.
+While the original HuggingFace Transformers library in Python is a versatile tool supporting both the training of machine learning models and inference (using models to make predictions), TransformersPHP allows only inference.
+This means that you cannot train new models from scratch, or fine-tune pretrained models using TransformersPHP.